 Choosing the Best One

 The first thing to consider when choosing a sign-up offer is whether your budget will comfortably allow you to earn it.
-You could go on a spending spree to meet the requirements.
-But that’s a bad idea.
+You could go on a spending spree to meet the requirements, but that’s a bad idea.
 The last thing you want to do with a new credit card is start off being in debt.
-Instead, charge as many of your everyday expenses as you can, and pay off your monthly balance on time.
+Instead, charge as many of your everyday expenses as you can and pay off your monthly balance on time.

 Next, consider the card’s annual fee, if there is one.
 Generally, the cards with the most valuable rewards carry the highest annual fees, although these fees are sometimes waived in the first year.
 If the sign-up bonus isn’t worth any more than the annual fee, you should be confident that the ongoing rewards you’ll earn will more than cover your costs.

-If the fee is waived in the first year, you may be tempted to get the card, earn and redeem the sign-up bonus, and then close the card before renewal.
+If the fee is waived in the first year, you may be tempted to get the card, earn and redeem the sign-up bonus, then close the card before renewal.
 That’s fine, as long as you’re not trying to build your credit history and improve your credit score.
 If that’s the case, it’s probably best to choose a card that you’ll keep longer-term.

 Finally, consider whether you’re able to manage multiple cards simultaneously if you already have an open credit card.
 Keeping track of several cards and making sure each one is paid on time can be a chore.
 If you’ve got rewards to manage on top of that, you may have to keep track of expiration dates and other rules.
 It can get complicated very quickly.

-Catches to Watch Out For
+Catches To Watch Out For

-- Make sure you cash out any rewards you’re eligible to redeem before closing your account.
+- Make sure you cash-out any rewards you’re eligible to redeem before closing your account.
 In most cases, you will lose any remaining rewards otherwise.

 Sign-up bonuses are a one-time opportunity, but they let you earn rewards quickly and can be quite lucrative on cards with low or waived annual fees.
 Consider your budget and your long-term plans before choosing a card based on its sign-up bonus.
 And make sure to read your credit card’s disclosure documents to avoid any pitfalls.